 - Address proof – Driving License, Aadhar card, Voting card, passport, etc,

 - Id proof - PAN card, Aadhar card, voting card, etc.

 - Age proof - Aadhar card, voting card, passport, driving license, etc.

 Myth 1: A unit-linked insurance plan is not good for investment.

 Fact: Experts consider ULIP as an excellent option for investment.
 Under ULIP, not only are the investor gets life cover for himself/herself and his/her family, but also an opportunity to earn high returns and build wealth.
 Also, the investor has the option to switch funds in case they are not performing well.

-Myth 2: A unit linked insurance plan usually have a high cost.
+Myth 2: A unit-linked insurance plan usually has a high cost.

 Myth 3: Because of offering market-linked returns, ULIPs are risky instruments.

 Fact: We all know that all funds which offer market-linked returns are bound to carry some risk.
 But ULIP provides this opportunity to its investor that (s)he can select the type of investment funds and revise his/her portfolio according to his/her preference.
 This results in a reduction in the risk arising out of market volatility.

 Myth 4: In case of an emergency, ULIP is not a liquid instrument.